fortran-lang/fortran-lang.org/_posts/2021-12-23-Fortran-lang-2021-in-review.md

 2021 has been the first year for Fortran-lang to participate in the [Google Summer of Code](https://summerofcode.withgoogle.com/) program.
-Together with NumFOCUS and LFortran, Fortran-lang had six students work on a variety of projects:
+Together with NumFOCUS and LFortran, Fortran-lang had six students who worked on a variety of projects:

 * [Aman Godara](https://github.com/Aman-Godara) (Improving strings in stdlib)